7 Tax Deductions for Renters & Credits You May Qualify For

 3. Renter’s tax credit

-Some states offer a tax credit for renters.
-It is based on how much estimated rent landlords charge to cover property taxes.
-To see if your state honors this credit, contact your state’s department of revenue.
+The amount of the credit is typically based on how much estimated rent landlords charge to cover the of cost property taxes.
+To see if your state honors this credit, contact your state’s department of revenue

 5. Education credits